min2ha/ukwa-site/content/target/53252/index.en.md

   "subject": "UK General Election 2017"
 }

-# Royal Society for the Protection of Birds (RSPB), The: The General Election: what nature needs

 This blog post summarises the issues the RSPB would like to see featured in party manifestos for the 2017 general election.